Achievable logoAchievable logo

 Urine and serum ketones present Urine and serum ketones often absent or present in traces

 Diabetic retinopathy: Both proliferative and nonproliferative retinopathy are seen in DM.
-It begins with small microaneurysms, dot and blot hemorrhages, hard exudates from leaky capillaries and macular edema with loss of visual acuity, “cotton wool” exudates from retinal ischemia and infarction, neovascularization which may involve the vitreous and optic disc causing visual loss, retinal detachment and cataracts.
+It begins with small microaneurysms, dot and blot hemorrhages, hard exudates from leaky capillaries, and macular edema with loss of visual acuity.
+“Cotton wool” exudates result from retinal ischemia and infarction.
+Neovascularization may involve the vitreous and optic disc, causing visual loss, retinal detachment, and cataracts.

-Diabetic neuropathy: Diabetes involves peripheral nerves including sensory and motor nerves all over the body and symptoms depend on the area involved.
-It presents as paresthesias (numbness and tingling in glove and stocking distribution), hypoaesthesia, burning pain,
+Diabetic neuropathy: Diabetes can involve peripheral nerves, including sensory and motor nerves throughout the body, so symptoms depend on the area involved.
+It may present as paresthesias (numbness and tingling in a glove and stocking distribution), hypoaesthesia, burning pain,

 Cardiovascular complications: Coronary artery disease is more common in diabetics than non-diabetics and occurs at a younger age.
 It is associated with nephropathy.
-Vascular endothelium is damaged by glycosylation which predisposes it to thrombus formation and atherosclerosis.
+Vascular endothelium is damaged by glycosylation, which predisposes to thrombus formation and atherosclerosis.

 Sign up for free to take 2 quiz questions on this topic